Introduction / History

 What Are Their Lives Like?

-They are predominately artisans by trade and are mostly poor and illiterate.
+They are predominately artisans by trade and are mostly poor.
 The weaving of silk is a common trade skill of these people.
 Although traditionally weavers and textile sellers, the Ansaris are now involved in a wide range of small business in towns like Janakpur or Lumbini.
 Predominately in the Maithili language, though also in Nepali or Bhojpuri, these textile artisans trade with Darzi tailors and other Muslim merchants.
 The Ansaris are not vegetarian and widely accepting of drink and food from other communities.
 They tend, however, to be rather clannish and guarded about marriage within the group.
 Bangles and beads are commonly worn and glass bangles are a symbol of married women in some communities.
 The Ansaris are Muslim who practice Islamic laws for life and living, though folk Islam practices are common.

 What Are Their Beliefs?

 What Are Their Needs?

 The friendliness of the Ansaris can open doors for believers to develop closeness and opportunities to share the gospel.
 In recent years numerous teams have begun working in north India among the Ansaris but almost no work has begun in Nepal.
 Pray for the expansion of country work into the Ansari communities of Narayani, Bheri and Lumbini Zones.